clsaiko/fylkir_powers/README.md

 Invasions and defensive religious war aid.
 Crime and Punishment.

+(NYI) - Council voting patterns to support these laws.
+You'll need to ask for support to get them passed.

 ### Fylkir Self Decisions
 **Excommunicate** - At the Fylkir's discretion, a follower of the Germanic religion may be excommunicated from the faith.